You know, I don't believe this, but I do believe it because I saw it.

 They don't like all of this.

-And this guy, this guy is, he's he's just, he's acting like he is livid over everything about this.
+And this guy, this guy is, he's just, he's acting like he is livid over everything about this.

 And this doesn't mean anything.

-I'm not do not misinterpret.
+I'm not, do not misinterpret.

 I'm not predicting an outcome in this based on anything I'm seeing here.